k2-fsa/icefall/egs/librispeech/ASR/RESULTS.md

 Except for the 1best and nbest method, the overall performance of reworked model is better than the baseline model.

-To reproduce the above result, use the following commands:
+To reproduce the above result, use the following commands.

-The training commands are
+The training commands are:

 ```bash
     WORLD_SIZE=8